 - I took some courses through EAP.
 Can they be transferred toward my Chinese or Japanese major or minor?

 To determine the transferability of the credits from EAP, you must have the approval of the Faculty Advisor.
 You should make an appointment with the advisor to go over official transcripts, syllabi, and any relevant course material (textbooks, exams, and homework).
 It is your responsibility to keep this course materials for evaluation.
 Transfer of credits is not automatic.

-To begin the process, please contact the EALC Undergraduate Advisor, Lizzie Yang (email@example.com).
+To begin the process, please contact the EALC Undergraduate Advisor, Anna Pendleton (email@example.com).

 - I studied abroad for a year at a university that is not part of the EAP.
 Can I still have some credits transferred toward the major or minor requirement?

 - You will find many programs for study in China and Japan that are not connected with the UC system.
 Some of them are quite good and you are welcome to participate in them, but you need to be prepared for complications when you try to get UC credit for them.
 It is, of course, possible, but the process may be time consuming and in the end there's no guarantee your courses will be accepted either for UC credit or the major.
 The same is true for language courses taken at other schools in this country.
 Whether transferring from another school in the U.S. or from abroad, contact Undergraduate Admissions to discuss coursework transferability.
 If Undergraduate Admissions approves course work to be added to your academic transcript (this can take several months), then make an appointment with the faculty advisor to go over the official transcript, syllabi, and sometimes course material (text books, exams, and homework) to determine if course work can be applied toward Chinese or Japanese Major.
 Approval of credits by Undergraduate Admissions does not automatically mean that you will receive department major approval.
 For the minor, you may use up to two approved transferred courses, and the other three must be taken at UC Davis.